RidgewayPlus/RidgewayPlus/README.md

 -  i’m interested in computers, ipods, and audio
 -  never going to learn how to code
 -  i’m looking to collaborate on nothing at the moment
--  if you wanna have a chat then please add me on discord or send me an email (email will be added soon)
+-  if you wanna have a chat then please add me on discord or send me an email (delilah@ridgewayplus.codes)